 Benefits of Good Oral Hygiene

 Taking care of your mouth, teeth and gums is a worthy New Year’s goal in and of itself.
 Who doesn’t want a whiter and brighter smile?
-To most of us, brushing our teeth at least twice a day is a no brainer, right?
+To most of us, brushing our teeth at least twice a day is a no brainier, right?
 Surprisingly, people are slowly becoming aware that that their mouth matters.
 Here are some of ways good oral hygiene can benefit your life.

 Reduce the Risk of Disease

 There’s nothing worse than trying to chew food or drink something cold with a sharp pain in your tooth or sore gums.
 If you can’t chew properly, not only can this deter you from eating your favorite foods, but it can also lead to stomach problems.
-Poor oral hygiene leads to bad bacteria present in your saliva, which then travels to your digestive tract when you swallow.
+Poor oral hygiene leads to bad bacteria that becomes present in your saliva.
+Which then travels to your digestive tract when you swallow.
 Not only can this cause an imbalance in your digestive system, but can also subsequently cause digestive problems.
 Avoiding sugary, sticky foods and beverages is also a good way to prevent tooth decay and pain.

 Maintain Your Appearance